abdullahzen/game-programming-docs/docs/graded_labs/graded_lab_3.md

 * Game should pause when `Esc` is pressed on the keyboard and the following menu should appear:
     * Resume Game: resumes the game.
     * Main Menu: restarts the game.
-* Look for a clicking sound effect on the internet and import it to the project
+* (Bonus) Look for a clicking sound effect on the internet and import it to the project
-* Play the clicking sound whenever the mouse is clicking a button on the menu
+* (Bonus) Play the clicking sound whenever the mouse is clicking a button on the menu

 # Task 2
 * Implement a simple scoring system (already exists in code) and display the score with the number of hits on the top right corner of the screen: